kuzzleio/documentation/src/sdk/php/3/core-classes/collection/scroll/index.md

 </div>

 <div class="alert alert-info">
-  To get more information about scroll sessions, please refer to the <a href="/core/1/api/controllers/document/search/">API reference documentation</a>.
+  To get more information about scroll sessions, please refer to the [API reference documentation](/core/1/api/controllers/document/search/).
 </div>

 ---